 Moves can be expensive, but luckily there are a number of free financial planning resources available for service members and their families.

-While service members can qualify for a VA loan, which lets you buy a home with zero money down and no private mortgage insurance, only 1 in 3 people select a VA loan when they are presented with all options according to Andy May, COO for AAFMAA Mortgage Services.
+Service members can qualify for a VA loan, which lets you buy a home with zero money down and no private mortgage insurance.

 Special Tax Rules for Home Sale Profits

 If you sell your home for a profit after renting it out, there are special tax rules that can allow you to minimize or avoid the capital gains tax.
 In order to claim the tax-free profit (up to $250,000 of that profit for singles or $500,000 if you’re married filing jointly), you must have owned the home for at least two years and lived in that home for at least two of the last five years.

 The two years of living there doesn’t have to be in sequence.
 See IRS Publication 3, Armed Forces Tax Guide for details.

 The legal assistance office at base can help with many situations where you may need legal advice or help completing legal documents, such as contracts and lease review, notary services and more.

 Housing Options for Military Buyers and Sellers

 There are a variety of resources that give military families information about their new location and housing and rental options, as well as other data such as cost of living.

 - Housing Office: To begin the process of finding a place to live in your new location and to explore housing options, you should contact the housing office on your installation.

 - Plan My Move: Plan My Move is a Department of Defense relocation tool that allows you to research real estate prices and trends, as well as compare the cost of living and other statistics between communities.